 In my first blog about my trip to Estonia in 2014, I wrote about two of the key drivers behind the eGovernment Strategy and their approach to a Digital Society in Estonia.
 The key drivers were (and continue to be):

 Will this improve services across internal government departments?

 During my 2014 visit I spent time at the ICT Demo Centre, meeting some of the team that delivered eGovernment in Estonia, and meeting the eHealth team, also known as the Health Tech Cluster.

-Their ICT Demo Centre is a modern office space clearly built to impress visitors, but this isn’t just a nice looking office, there is real substance behind what they have achieved, and they were happy to share about their approach and lessons learnt.
+Their ICT Demo Centre is a modern office space clearly built to impress visitors, but this isn’t just a nice-looking office, there is real substance behind what they have achieved, and they were happy to share their approach and lessons learnt.

 The team provided me with a presentation on eGovernment in Estonia, their title slide stated:

 Throughout my visit in 2014 I was continually impressed by the clarity of vision and purpose behind their approach to all things digital and technology.
 You were very rarely left questioning the why or the purpose of what they were trying to achieve.

 They are very proud (and so they should be) of some of their social indicators for a Digital Society, for example: